-The Cross-Watershed Network (XWN) is pioneering new strategies to advance restoration practices in the arid West: creating intentional spaces for practitioners to build relationships across watersheds.
+The Cross-Watershed Network (XWN) is pioneering new strategies to advance restoration practices in the arid West by facilitating relationship-building across watersheds.

-XWN is a network of watershed practitioners who see the value in sharing and collaborating across watersheds.
-XWN fosters this community of natural connection-builders (“Linkers”) by creating venues, both online and in-person, that makes connecting with peers easy.
-By connecting across watersheds, practitioners build collective capacity, share resources and create a landscape that fosters large-scale collaboration.
+XWN is a network of watershed practitioners who value sharing and collaborating across watersheds.
+XWN fosters this community of natural connection-builders by creating venues, both online and in-person, that make connecting with peers easy.
+By connecting across watersheds, practitioners build collective capacity, share resources and form a community that fosters landscape-scale collaboration.
 Click here to learn more about specific XWN programs.

-The Network is currently comprised of more than 200 practitioners from 14 states across the West.
-Affiliations represented in XWN are currently 37% nonprofit, 33% government at various levels, 15% private, and 11% higher education.
+The Network is currently comprised of more than 450 practitioners from 14 states across the West.
+Over 200 of these practitioners have created profiles in the Practitioner Directory.

 What is a watershed practitioner?

 - staff from nonprofit organizations & watershed groups

 - local, state, & federal agency personnel